Pressin' On

-Pressin' On is the fifteenth studio album by Billy Preston, released in 1982.
+Pressin' On is a studio album by the American musician Billy Preston, released in 1982.
 It was his final album released on Motown Records, although he would briefly return to the label in 1986 to record one single ("Since I Held You Close").
 The song "I'm Never Gonna Say Goodbye" was used for the Ed Asner/Jodie Foster film O'Hara's Wife.
 Norman Seeff was the photographer for the album's cover.
+The album was produced primarily by Preston, Galen Senogles, and Ralph Benatar.